Increasing Engagement and Effective Data Collection for the Boise State University Financial Wellness Program

 Performance Gap and Analysis

 The central performance gap is straightforward: the Financial Wellness Program cannot prove it works.
 Without data to show that the program reduces debt, alleviates financial stress, or improves student retention, the program coordinator cannot make a credible case for expanded funding or organizational support.
+To identify root causes, the team applied three complementary frameworks: Harless' Front-End Analysis (FEA), Chevalier's updated Behavior Engineering Model (BEM), and the Rummler-Brache 9-Box Model.

-Our team began with Harless’ Front-End Analysis.
-The FEA uses diagnostic questions to determine whether a performance problem exists, what's driving it, and whether solving it is worth the investment.
-The program has low engagement, lacks data on effectiveness, and cannot demonstrate ROI.
 The FEA identified a concrete gap between the program's current state (cannot prove ROI) and its desired state (can prove ROI), which then guided the subsequent deeper cause analysis.

 Environmental and Individual Causes: Chevalier’s Behavior Engineering Model (BEM)